Brady Singer: Cincinnati Reds

 On November 22, 2024, the Royals traded Singer to the Cincinnati Reds for Jonathan India and Joey Wiemer.
 Singer and India were college teammates.
 Singer made his Reds debut on March 31, 2025; he pitched seven innings, allowed one hit and walked two batters, while striking out eight batters as the winning pitcher in a 14–3 blowout over the Texas Rangers.

 International career

-Singer pitched for the United States in the 2023 World Baseball Classic, allowing 4 runs in two innings.
+Singer pitched for the United States in the 2023 World Baseball Classic, allowing four runs in two innings.
 In the Americans' loss to Mexico on March 12, 2023, Singer gave up a home run to Joey Meneses after a double to Randy Arozarena that led to Arozarena's celebratory crossed arms pose.

 Personal life

 For Christmas in 2018, Singer surprised his parents by paying off their bank loan as well as all of their debt.

 In 2022, Singer married his wife, Tori.
-They have one child, a son named Beau.
+They have one son.